Cyndi Lauper, 1986

 Choose from the following activities:

-- Listening Listen to the audio-only video while filling in the missing adjectives in the song.
+- Listening Listen to the song, audio only, while filling in the missing adjectives in the song.
 Lyrics intended for non-profit educational purposes only.
 For levels beginning and up.

 - Post-Listening Watch Cyndi Lauper’s live performance of the song.
-Your students might also enjoy these covers of the song: a brother-sister duet by Joshua and Erin Evans; the cover in Spanish by the Rubios
+Your students might also enjoy these covers of the song: a brother-sister duet by Joshua and Erin Evans; the cover in Spanish by the Rubios.
+(The Spanish version is not a word-for-word translation.)

 - Post-Listening The song repeats the participial phrase shining through in the phrase “I see your true colors shining through.”
 The exercise below gives students practice using participial phrases.
 Permission granted to duplicate for classroom use.
 For levels low intermediate and up.